BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Beyond the mean-field: the collective modes

 The order parameters do not have a simple transformation because they are connected to two channels via $2\times2$ interaction matrix $\tilde{U}$, which mixes two channels (Eq. \ref{eq:pathInt2:DeltaPhi}).

 This term cannot be easily written in terms of mean-field value $\Delta_i$.
-On the other hand, as mentioned before, we freeze all other modes to their mean-field value except $\theta$.
+On the other hand, as mentioned before, we freeze all other modes to their mean-field value.
 We therefore use another two-component of atom pairs $({\psi_{b}\psi_{a}},{\psi_{c}\psi_{a}})$, which is the linear recombination of $(\Delta_{1},\Delta_{2})$.
+After some lengthy algebra, we can show that the action is